kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/self-directed-learning-sdl.md

 Here is some useful expansions on some of the key terms in the table:
-- **Diagnosing Learning needs:** It all starts with questions like: what do I not know?
-What do I need to learn and why do I want to learn this?
-In the example of the new device at the beginning of this lesson, the learner wants to be able to use their new device (perhaps a phone in this case) effectively.
+- **Diagnosing Learning needs:** It all starts with questions like: What do I not know?
+What do I need to learn?
+Why do I want to learn this?
+In the example of the new device at the beginning of this lesson, the learner wants to be able to use their new device effectively.

-- **Goal Setting:** Taking the learning needs one step further, the learner formulates clear goals by asking questions like what will I learn? what will I be able to do once I have completed my learning? etc. In the example, the owner might want to be able to use specific applications or perform some other specific function.
+- **Goal Setting:** Taking the learning needs one step further, the learner formulates clear goals by asking questions like: What will I be able to do once I have completed my learning?
+In the example, the owner might want to be able to use specific applications or perform some other specific function.

-- **Strategic Planning and Determing a Learning Strategy:** In order to build upon existing knowledge and ideas, the learner has to determine appropriate approach to, and resources for, learning.
+- **Strategic Planning and Determing a Learning Strategy:** In order to build upon existing knowledge and ideas, the learner has to determine an appropriate approach to, and resources for, learning.

 - **Self-Evaluation:** After learning strategies are implemented, the learner then evaluates their learning to see how effective the process was.
 Using their learning goals as a benchmark, the learner can ascertain how effective their learning process was and can subsequently improve on it.